jorgeyanesdiez/CIStatusAggregator/README.md

 Finally, use your preferred scheduling method to run this application frequently.
-I usually run it every minute with the Windows Task Scheduler.
+I usually run it every minute with the Windows Task Scheduler or with a systemd timer.